Overnight Camp FAQs

 Cabin assignments are finalized one week before the start of the session.
-You will receive information on submitting a cabin mate request with the parent packet and forms in June.
+Use the link below to submit a cabin mate request.

 Campers may mutually request two "buddies" within one grade of each other and in the same unit.
 We have found that placing more than three requested campers together impacts cabin dynamics and our emphasis on making new friends.
 We make every effort to place campers with requested cabin mates.

 Our breakfast bar includes fresh fruit, cottage cheese, yogurt, oatmeal, and cereal (soy or cow milk).
 Our lunch/dinner salad bar offers a healthy selection of fresh vegetables, salads, soups and fruit.
 We serve a vegetarian alternative to each main course.

 TREE NUTS AND PEANUT ALLERGIES

 We are a NUT FREE campus.
 Even our peanut butter is Soy.